Jade Castrinos

 Jade Castrinos is an American singer and guitarist, best known as an early member of the indie-folk collective Edward Sharpe and the Magnetic Zeros.
-She later appeared as a featured vocalist in the documentary-concert project Echo in the Canyon (2019) and performed with Jakob Dylan on the project’s soundtrack.
+She later appeared as a featured vocalist in the documentary-concert project Echo in the Canyon (2019) and performed with Jakob Dylan on the project's soundtrack.

 Career

-Before her work with Edward Sharpe and the Magnetic Zeros, Castrinos was active in Los Angeles’s indie and arts scene.
+Before her work with Edward Sharpe and the Magnetic Zeros, Castrinos was active in Los Angeles's indie and arts scene.

+She collaborated in her father George's band "The Black Cherrys".

 Edward Sharpe and the Magnetic Zeros

 Castrinos met singer Alex Ebert in 2007 in Los Angeles.
 Their collaboration led to the formation of Edward Sharpe and the Magnetic Zeros, with Castrinos performing as a guitarist and singer.
 As a vocalist, she performed with Ebert on the single "Home".
-By 2016, Castrinos had left the band.
+In 2014, Castrinos left the band.

+After leaving her former band, in 2015 she collaborated with "Treehouse" in their song "When I Saw You".

 Echo in the Canyon

-Castrinos appeared as herself in Andrew Slater’s music documentary Echo in the Canyon, which explores the 1960s Laurel Canyon scene.
-She is the featured vocalist on the soundtrack’s opening track, a cover of the Mamas and the Papas’ "Go Where You Wanna Go," credited on the album as "Jade Castrinos".
-To promote the film and soundtrack, she performed “Go Where You Wanna Go” and “Dedicated to the One I Love” with Jakob Dylan and the Echo in the Canyon band on Jimmy Kimmel Live! in May 2019.
+Castrinos appeared as herself in Andrew Slater's music documentary Echo in the Canyon, which explores the 1960s Laurel Canyon scene.
+She is the featured vocalist on the soundtrack's opening track, a cover of the Mamas and the Papas' "Go Where You Wanna Go".
+To promote the film and soundtrack, she performed "Go Where You Wanna Go" and "Dedicated to the One I Love" with Jakob Dylan and the Echo in the Canyon band on Jimmy Kimmel Live! in May 2019.